-For 151 years, the Belmont Stakes has proven to be the most challenging and often the most unpredictable race of the Triple Crown series.
+For more than 151 years, the Belmont Stakes has proven to be the most challenging and often the most unpredictable race of the Triple Crown series.
 Victory in the Belmont Stakes requires a horse with strength and stamina, a trainer with the knowledge of what it takes to prepare a horse for the marathon 1½-mile distance, and a jockey with nerves of steel.
-To get you primed for this year’s “Test of the Champion,” we present these factoids—151 of them, of course—about the Belmont Stakes and its home, beautiful Belmont Park.
+Here are some "Test of the Champion" factoids about the Belmont Stakes and its home, beautiful Belmont Park.

 1. The inaugural Belmont Stakes was run in 1867 at Jerome Park Racetrack in the Bronx.
 The former location of the track is now the Jerome Park Reservoir next to Lehman College.

 2. Jerome Park was named for Brooklyn financier and horseman Leonard W. Jerome, whose daughter, Jenny, married a British aristocrat and gave birth to Winston Churchill.
 The Jerome Stakes, held each January at Aqueduct Racetrack, is named for Jerome.